The Unpublished Picturebook Showcase

 Which publishers are on the jury this year?

-Last year, we had a jury of 45 top international picturebook publishers, which you can see listed here.
-On the 2024 jury will be many of the publishers who took part last year, plus some new ones.
+Last year, we had a jury of 54 top international picturebook publishers, which you can see listed here.
+On this year’s jury will be many of the publishers who took part last year, plus some new ones.

 Will you tell us which publishers voted for my project?

 We understand that many of you will be interested to know which publishers voted for your projects.
-But after discussions with publishers on the jury, we decided not to give out this information.
+But after discussions with publishers on the jury, it was decided to not reveal this information.
 Many of the publishers’ criteria for voting isn’t based only on what they could/would publish in their country/market, but on projects which interest them personally.
 So we’re able to tell you how many of the publishers voted for your project, but not the names of the individual publishers who voted.

 Having said that, the jury publishers will have all the applicants’ contact emails, so if any of them are interested in publishing your project, they’ll surely be in touch.